pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 right.

 We'll keep track of the player's score as they answer the questions one at a time.
-Only the Narrator needs to know the score, so we'll use a *local* variable for this.
+Only the narrator needs to know the score, so we'll use a *local* variable for this.
 At the start of the quiz, the player has no points, so we'll start `score` off at zero:

 {{< commit initialise-local-score-variable >}}

-If the player gets a question right, they get a point:
+If the player gets a question right, they get a point.
+We can add code inside the `if`/`else` code we used to tell the player whether they got the question right:

 {{< commit award-point-for-correct-answer >}}

-After asking all the questions, we want the Narrator to announce the score.
-First we'll put together the text of what the Narrator will say.
-We have already seen how to glue strings together to make one big string — the `+` operator.
+After asking all the questions, we want the narrator to announce the score.
+First we'll put together the text of what the narrator will say.
+We have already seen how to glue strings together to make one big string by using the `+` operator.
 But this time it's more complicated, because the pieces we want to assemble are:

-* The string `"You got"`;
+* the string `"You got"`;
-* The number of questions the player got right — this is the value of the variable `score`;
+* the number of questions the player got right — this is the value of the variable `score`;
-* The string `"out of"`;
+* the string `"out of"`;
-* The total number of questions — this is the value of the variable `n_questions`.
+* the total number of questions — this is the value of the variable `n_questions`.

 But we can't just do